The first-time buyer of a BMX race bike can be forgiven for being utterly bewildered by the range of options on show.

-Whatever machine you chose it is vital to get one that fits your size.
+Whatever machine you choose, it is vital to get one that fits your size.
 The wrong sized bike will be difficult to ride and reduce your enjoyment of the sport.

 Size doesn't just depend on the wheel height but will also include the length of the top bar from the handlebars to the saddle.
 Generally, longer bars are better for taller riders.